mapnik/mapnik.github.com/_posts/2012-04-26-image-filters.md

 Following up last week's post about  [smart halos](http://mapnik.org/news/2012/04/20/smart-halos/), I wanted to share some ways of using compositing and filters together to achieve interesting effects.

 As a starting point we use the [smart halos](http://mapnik.org/news/2012/04/20/smart-halos/) map from the previous posting.
-You can find the features used in this post at [compositing branch](https://github.com/mapnik/mapnik/tree/compositing).
-Just be aware that these new features are work-in-progress and some syntax might change.
+You can find the features used in this post <strike>in the [compositing branch](https://github.com/mapnik/mapnik/tree/compositing)</strike> Mapnik 2.1 release.
+Just be aware that these new features are work-in-progress and some syntax might change in future releases.

 ### Deep water